Medicare payment reform

 A reformed system would fairly reimburse physicians for the care they provide Medicare patients, helping to stabilize practices across the nation, especially in rural and underserved areas.

-Contact your members of Congress and urge them to pass H.R.
-879 today.
+Contact your members of Congress and urge them to pass long-term physician payment reform.